top of page

 If you're thinking of suing someone, or concerned that someone might sue you, you're dealing with a civil law issue.
-In Colorado, Civil Law can usually be divided into two types of disputes: Contracts and Torts.
+In Colorado, Civil Law can usually be divided into two general types of disputes, Contracts and Torts, along with a few more specialized legal issues, such as employment discrimination and unlawful employment practices.

 Contract disputes can refer to any agreement, whether in writing or not, in which two or more people agree to something, but one person (or business) fails to perform.
 Even an informal agreement, such as "I'll mow your grass every week if you'll let me park in your driveway" is a contract, if both people/parties agree to it.
 Then, obviously, there are more formal contracts that everyone will sign from time to time.